Tinram/MySQL-Brute/README.md

 ## Speed

 MySQL Brute churns through approximately 20,000 passwords per second (vanilla Core i3 desktop CPU) on a localhost socket connection &ndash; considerably faster than the Bash and Python scripts I tried before creating MySQL Brute (and curiously, faster than the vaunted multi-threaded *Hydra*).
-However, when using a network connection, MySQL Brute is much slower.
+However, when using a network connection, MySQL Brute is much slower &ndash; around 1,000 per second on a local network.

 MySQL Brute's speed bottlenecks are: